Copyright © 2004-2010 DogStar Kennel

 Bandannas can simply be used to wipe the sweat off your face or dampened to get the dust off your clothing.
 Use it for a knee cushion while praying or working around the camp.

-It can also be used as a wash cloth, dry it out and put it around your neck to keep you warm.
+It can also be used as a wash cloth, dry it out and put it around your neck to keep you warm, or wet to keep you cool.
 It can become a sling for a hurt arm, a band aid, a leg wrap for animals or it can be used to hold splints to a broken leg.

 It can become an extra collar for your animal or even repair some holes in packs (double or triple the bandanna over and set it into the place where the hole is in the pack).

-You can put a bandanna, stage coach robber style, in a wind storm or snow storm.
+You can put a bandanna on your face, stage coach robber style, in a wind storm or snow storm.
 It will keep the dust and or snow out of your face.
 Use it as a neckerchief to keep you warm or to keep the hot sun from burning you.

 Your bandanna when rolled or scrunched up, can become a pot holder or a cushion for a bucket handle that the plastic broke off of.
 You can use it for a napkin at dinner or to blow you nose in or cough into.....don't use it for your nose then the same one as a napkin....see why I take more then one?